SuperNEMO-DBD/brew/README.md

 Images may be used in a similar way, but starting a session is a two step process.
-For Singularity, we use the [`shell` subcommand](https://www.sylabs.io/guides/2.6/user-guide/appendix.html#shell) to start a bash shell in a container running the image, then start the `snemo-sh` session in this:
+For Singularity, we use the [`shell` subcommand](https://www.sylabs.io/guides/2.6/user-guide/appendix.html#shell) to start a bash shell in a container running the image, then start the `snemo-shell` session in this:

 ```
 $ singularity shell falaise.simg